driessene/acoustic_camera/readme.md

 Takes a DoA estimator and places it into the pipeline.

 ### Properties
-- estimator - direction_of_arrival.Estimator: The estimator to utilize
+- estimator - direction_of_arrival.Estimator: The estimator to utilize.

 ## LinePlotter - Stage
 Plots one line or several lines on a grid.
 If input data is a vector, plot one line.
 If a matrix, plot one line per list on axis=0.